sabomichal/liquibase-mssql/README.md

 - supports stored procedures drop
 - wraps flagged calls to *loadData* with "set identity insert on" and "set identity insert off" - see sample
 - wraps flagged calls to *insert* with "set identity insert on" and "set identity insert off" - see sample
-- adds support to createIndex for specifying included columns and fill-factors
+- adds support to createIndex for specifying included columns and fill-factor
+- adds support to addPrimaryKey for specifying fill-factor

 Usage
 -----